Last Updated on June 20, 2026 by Daniel Globe

 Why Do Zippers Need Lubricating?

-Several lubrication methods work well: silicone sprays, wax, and specialized zipper lubes are all solid choices.
-Matching the right lubricant to your zipper material (metal vs. plastic) helps you get the best performance.
+How often should you lubricate?
+For daily-use items, once a month is a good rule.
+For seasonal gear, every few months works fine.
+Several methods work well: silicone sprays, wax, and specialized zipper lubes are all solid choices.
+Matching the lubricant to your zipper material, metal or plastic, helps you get the best performance.

 When to Apply Zipper Lubricant

-Staying on top of lubrication prevents sticking, misalignment, and even permanent damage.
+Staying on top of lubrication prevents sticking, misalignment, and permanent damage.
 A few minutes of maintenance can save you from a failed zipper in the field.

 Products Worth Considering